ga4gh-discovery/ga4gh-service-info/README.md

 - application/json; charset=utf-8
   - application/json

-No vendor specific description has been given here as service-info intends should be incorperated into them.
+No vendor specific description has been given here as service-info intends should be incorperated into other specifications.

 ### HTTP Response Codes